"The Dressmaker," a "black comedy of revenge and haute couture" now on Amazon Prime that

 I nearly missed the pot plot.

-Based on the book by Australian actress and author Rosalie Ham, the movie stars Kate Winslet as Tillie Dunnage, a young woman who comes home to her outback Australian hometown and transforms the place with her tenacity, courage and dressmaking skills.
+Based on the book by Australian author Rosalie Ham, the movie stars Kate Winslet as Tillie Dunnage, a young woman who comes home to her outback Australian hometown and transforms the place with her tenacity, courage and dressmaking skills.

 Molly gets into the act when she brings some extra-strength cakes to Irma.
 "Go easy on them cakes, I made them a bit stronger than she [Tilly] would have," Molly warns her.
 "She's young; she doesn't understand pain like we do."

-Elsewhere in town, Marigold Pettyman is drugged by her husband Evan with something called Browne's Elixir.
+Elsewhere in town, Marigold Pettyman is habitually drugged by her husband with something called Browne's Elixir.
 Marigold escapes from her domestic nightmare when she puts down the elixir and instead visits Tillie to order a really great dress.

 It's almost a modern The Count of Monte Cristo, another tale of revenge that includes a stylish stranger, and hashish.
 As in the Spanish TV series The Time Between Seams (aka The Time In Between, now on Netflix), it's nice to watch women reclaiming their power using their traditional skills of sewing – and cooking.